Skip to main content

 The changing industry and rise of abuse porn

 “I saw the crews shrink, the number of shoots drop, and work dry up for a lot of people,” Chris said.
-“It had plenty to do with the rise of piracy and with free tube sites.
-The business model completely changed, and aside from one company—MindGeek—porn has yet to really catch up.”
+“It had plenty to do with the rise of piracy and free tube sites.
+The business model completely changed, and aside from one company—MindGeek—porn has yet to catch up.”

 This breakdown of the profitable porn empire is responsible for lower pay for more extreme sex acts, as detailed by former performer Lisa Ann in a different interview with The Guardian.